alejandro945/cyk-algorithm-client/README.md

 ![imagen](https://user-images.githubusercontent.com/80568091/201346640-c6fb64a0-a042-49b0-837c-84a556134451.png)

-# Tools used to create this proyect:
+# Tools used to create this project:
 * Vue.js
 * TypeScript
 * Ruby